Supermarkets in Hoi An

 Concung (Baby Store)

 There’s no ignoring this fluorescent pink building!
 Like screams from a baby, it demands attention.
 And therein lies the answer to what’s inside.
 Baby ‘stuff’, lots of it.
-Pretty pink welcome to Hoi An’s first fully dedicated baby/toddler convenience store.
+Pretty pink welcome to Hoi An’s first fully dedicated baby/toddler supermarket.
 Spanning two levels you will find pretty much everything you require to keep that screaming bundle of joy gurgling.
 There’s lotions and breast pumps, jumpsuits and formula, shoes and soothing remedies (for the baby – sorry!).
 In fact, you name it, ‘Mrs Pink’ has it.
 Upstairs (if you can make it after being up all night) there’s cots and beds and bedding and all sorts of other stuff that parents can lie down on while the pretty-in-pink uniformed staff look after the bundle or crazy, maniacal toddler.
 The guy attendants here are also dressed in fluorescent pink.
 Shows you how demented the mind can get when ‘little screamy people’ are involved.

 Hours: 8am – 10pm; Add: 550 Hai Ba Trung